moseshsu01/time-tracker/README.md

 ## Notes

 The default timezone for this project is America/Vancouver.
-If you wish to change it, please do so in lines 6 and 20 in the [docker-compose file] (./docker-compose.yml).
+If you wish to change it, please do so in lines 6 and 20 in the docker-compose file [here](./docker-compose.yml).